Rocket Red Brigade: Rocket Red #7

-The man known as Vladimir Mikoyan turned out to be a Manhunter.
-Vladmir was the first Rocket Red admitted into Justice League International.
-During the Millennium event, he was exposed as a Manhunter android and destroyed by Booster Gold (with the assistance of the Justice League and a force of other, human, Rocket Reds).
+Vladimir Mikoyan was the first Rocket Red admitted into Justice League International.
+During the Millennium event, Mikoyan was discovered to be an undercover Manhunter android and destroyed by Booster Gold and the Justice League.

-After the Manhunter was discovered, Dimitri Pushkin was admitted into the Justice League.

 Pozhar

-While serving as a member of the Red Shadows, Mikhail Denisovitch Arkadin, the Russian hero also known as Pozhar, wore a modified suit of Rocket Red armor.
+Mikhail Arkadin, the Russian hero also known as Pozhar, wore a modified suit of Rocket Red armor while serving as a member of the Red Shadows.

 Russian Mafia

 After the Soviet Union collapsed, the other Rocket Reds fell on hard times.
 Several were brainwashed to serve as agents of the super-criminal Sonar.
 Many of the suits ended up on the black market.
-As seen in the pages of Chase #3 (April 1998), some of the more unscrupulous Rocket Reds began working for the Russian Organizatsiya Mafiya in order to feed their families.
+Some of the Rocket Reds began working for the Russian mafia to support themselves.

-Under Vandal Savage's control

-Later four of the suits came into the possession of Vandal Savage.
-He imprisoned four of the Titans, Jesse Quick, Arsenal, Tempest, and temporary member Supergirl, in them and used them as missiles.
-He managed to destroy the South American city of Montevideo, Uruguay though Tempest managed to save himself.
-The other Titans were saved as well before their respective suits could detonate.

 Rockets fly again

 Surviving members of the Rocket Red Brigade took their armor back from the Russian Army to fight the world prison break during the events of Villains United.
 They also appeared protecting Russia's border in 52, wearing new, more advanced suits of armor.
 They were seen again in One Year Later protecting Russia while hindering Green Lantern Hal Jordan's attempt to apprehend an interstellar criminal in Green Lantern #10.
-After the ensuing situation was resolved, the current Rocket Red #1 is even promoted as a possible Justice League member in the future, should the League plan to expand.
-Ice was hidden in a suit of Rocket Red armor during her regeneration.
+After the ensuing situation was resolved, the current Rocket Red #1 is promoted as a possible Justice League member in the future, should the League plan to expand.